Established in 1999, Writing Center at St. John's School of Law is a place where our students can:

 In addition to our walk-in hours, consultants are available by appointment.
 Please stop by the Writing Center or email us at [email protected] to arrange a consultation.
 We will make every effort to accommodate weekend hours.

-The Writing Center Consultants are the law school’s top students and best writers.
-They keep the Writing Center open for walk-in hours almost all week, helping students to brainstorm about ideas, improve their research and writing skills, spruce up their writing samples, and practice exam essays.
-The Consultants conduct workshops on writing, bluebooking, outlining, grammar and conciseness.
-Former Consultants (nearly 100, when added to the current crop) form a network of smart, prosperous alumni at firms, clerkships and government offices.
+The Writing Center Fellows are the law school's top students and best writers.
+They teach the techniques of good writing and help students to brainstorm about ideas, improve their research skills, spruce up their writing samples, and practice their exam-writing skills.
+From time to time the Fellows conduct workshops on writing, bluebooking, outlining, grammar, and conciseness.
+Former Fellows constitute a network of smart, prosperous alumni at firms, clerkships, and government offices.

 Each year, St. John's law students excel in writing competitions.
 There are competitions on virtually every topic: from administrative law to religious freedom, from labor law to women’s rights, from intellectual property to gun control.
 Some offer cash prizes (as much as $10,000) and others publish the winning papers.
 No matter what the prize, winning a writing competition is a great way to hone your writing skills, explore a new area of law, and enhance your resume.